One of my favorite places in Greece is Gythio in the southern Peloponessos.

 at in Gythio.
 With every room having a balcony overlooking the harbor it is

 the kind of place you have to prod yourself to leave and explore the town.
+This is also the hotel that Patrick Leigh Fermor used to stay in.
 The

 ground floor of the hotel has the International

 Press Center which also has a CD shop and a pretty decent English language bookstore

 upstairs.
 You may have to ask them to turn on the lights.
 Just up the street

 Hassanakos is a gallery, bookstore, gift shop and one of the more interesting

 shops in Greece.
 George, a respected artist, uses the store as his workshop which includes

 pupper theater Karagiozis, portraits and a variety of styles of visual art.

 A couple doors down is another shop rich in content, this one an antique shop